 As a 20-something, just entering the real world of bills and steady income, it’s hard to know how to go about saving and spending responsibly.
 I too am just learning how to navigate these topics and will be the first to acknowledge saving is a lot easier said than done.
 But, with budget trackers, you can relieve tons of anxiety around saving while also learning some valuable tips along the way.

 The good news is that budget trackers are no longer the boring, bland notebooks you used to see in Office Depot, instead, there are now thousands of bright and stylish options available.
 Personally, my go-to site for accessories such as these is Amazon — because it’s cheaper and their customer services are the bomb.
-So, here are 5 budget trackers that I would use for myself and suggest you purchase to help you stay on track.
+So, here are four budget trackers that I would use for myself and suggest you purchase to help you stay on track.
 Saving your money never looked (or felt) so good.

-The Erin Condren Budget Tracker is the perfect balance between style and practicality.
+The Erin Condren Budget Book is the perfect balance between style and practicality.
 At the beginning of the notebook there’s a section to write your monthly saving goal — so you can hold yourself accountable.
 Other features include: a contact page, password page, and debt management tracker.
 Each month has a page to list your expenses which will be broken down into categories.
 Save and stay organized with this comprehensive budget tracker.

 This journal will help you take control of your money by tracking your income and expenses.
 Packed with user-friendly worksheets keeping up with income and spending — and also planning ahead.
 You can also implement principles for successful budgeting and personal finances.
 Once you’ve got started, it’ll be easy to keep up with your expenses and get your finances on track.